Ted Stevens: Alaska statehood

-Stevens also took part (illegally) in lobbying for the statehood bill, working closely with the Alaska Statehood Committee from his office at Interior.
+Stevens, illegally, also took part in lobbying for the statehood bill, working closely with the Alaska Statehood Committee from his office at Interior.
 Stevens hired Marilyn Atwood, daughter of Anchorage Times publisher Robert Atwood, who was chairman of the Alaska Statehood Committee, to work with him in the Interior Department.
-"We were violating the law," Stevens told a researcher in an October 1977 oral history interview for the Eisenhower Library. "[W]e were lobbying from the executive branch, and there's been a statute against that for a long time....
-We more or less, I would say, masterminded the House and Senate attack from the executive branch."
-Stevens and the younger Atwood created file cards on members of Congress based on "whether they were Rotarians or Kiwanians or Catholics or Baptists and veterans or loggers, the whole thing", Stevens said in the 1977 interview.
-"And we'd assigned these Alaskans to go talk to individual members of the Senate and split them down on the basis of people that had something in common with them."
+"We were violating the law", Stevens told a researcher in an October 1977 oral history interview for the Eisenhower Library.
+Stevens explained in the interview that they were violating a long-standing statute against lobbying from the executive branch.
+"We more or less masterminded the House and Senate attack from the executive branch."
+Stevens and the younger Atwood created file cards on Congressmen based on their backgrounds, identity and religious beliefs, as he later recalled in the 1977 interview.
+"We'd assigned these Alaskans to go talk to individual members of the Senate and split them down on the basis of people that had something in common with them."
 The lobbying campaign extended to presidential press conferences.
-"We set Ike up quite often at press conferences by planting questions about Alaska statehood," Stevens said in the 1977 interview.
+"We set Ike (Eisenhower) up quite often at press conferences by planting questions about Alaska statehood", Stevens said in the 1977 interview.
 "We never let a press conference go by without getting someone to try to ask him about statehood."
 Newspapers were also targeted, according to Stevens.
-"We planted editorials in weeklies and dailies and newspapers in the district of people we thought were opposed to us or states where they were opposed to us so that suddenly they were thinking twice about opposing us."
+"We planted editorials in weeklies and dailies and newspapers in the district of people we thought were opposed to us or states where they were opposed to us."
+Stevens then added "...Suddenly they were thinking twice about opposing us."

 The Alaska Statehood Act became law with Eisenhower's signature on July 7, 1958, and Alaska formally was admitted to statehood on January 3, 1959, when Eisenhower signed the Alaska Statehood Proclamation.

+Solicitor of Interior

 On September 15, 1960, George W. Abbott resigned as Solicitor of the Interior to become Assistant Secretary, and Stevens became Solicitor.
 He stayed in this office until the Eisenhower administration left office on January 20, 1961.
+In his position as the highest attorney in the Interior Department, he authored the order that created the Arctic National Wildlife Refuge in 1960.